tezz-us/Tejas_Bhawari-Portfolio/README.md

 - Analyzed large datasets to identify trends and patterns that informed strategic business decisions, contributing to a 20% increase in customer retention rates.

-#### **Data Analyst – Smartfox (*Jan 2021 - Nov 2023*)**
+#### **Robotics Process Automation Developer – Predoole Analytics PVT LTD (*Nov 2021 - Dec 2023*)**

-- Conducted exploratory data analysis (EDA) using Python (Pandas, NumPy, SciPy) to identify trends, anomalies, and insights from large datasets of millions.
+- Designed and implemented RPA workflows using UI Path to automate high-frequency manual processes, eliminating over 120 hours/month of repetitive work and generating $20,000/year in cost savings.

-- Conducted advanced data analysis using SQL and Excel to uncover key business trends, driving a 25% increase in customer engagement through targeted marketing campaigns.
+- Led redesign of BI documentation practices by implementing structured reporting templates and guidelines, which increased internal report usage and improved stakeholder trust by 35%.

-- Collaborated with cross-functional teams to understand business requirements and translate them into data-driven solutions, leveraging Agile/Scrum methodologies.
+- Trained 10+ business users on Power Automate through workshops and 1:1 sessions, leading to a 30% increase in self-serve BI adoption across operations and finance teams.

-- Developed dashboards and key Performance Indicators (KPI) with SQL Server Reporting Services (SSRS) and Power BI.
+- Performed advanced data analysis on business-critical KPIs using SQL and Excel, uncovering performance gaps and improving reporting refresh speeds by 25% through query optimization.

-- Conducted in-depth Cost/Benefit, Risk, Impact, SWOT , Regression, Time Series, Decision Making and GAP Analysis.
+- Conducted GAP analyses and evaluated data flow processes, recommending strategic enhancements that streamlined data delivery pipelines and improved end-user accuracy by 20%.

 ## **Technical Skills & Certifications**